Home >> Industrial products >> American ginseng

 American Ginseng is mainly used internally as a food supplement and as a functional ingredient in food and (energy) drinks.

-Increasingly the extract is added to cosmetic products for the healing of wounds and treating various skin problems.
+Increasingly the extract is added to cosmetic products to support the regenerative capacity of the skin and for maintain healthy cells and tissues.

 Industrial applications

-The various components in American Ginseng have a strong antioxidant effect.
+The various components in American Ginseng function as a strong antioxidant.
 These properties can be applied among others for the replacement of sulphite in the wine production and for preventing the colouring of prepared meat products.

 Dosage

-As an optimal daily dosage for an adult 1-2 grams of the dried root is advised.
-As a therapeutic dosage sometimes 4-5 grams per day is used.
-For a dosage of more than 10 grams per day it is recommended to do so only under supervision of a doctor.
+As an optimal daily dosage for an adult 1-2 grams of the dried root is recommended.
+As a high dosage sometimes 4-5 grams per day is recommended.
+For a dosage of more than 10 grams per day it is recommended to do so only under supervision of an expert.

-Of American Ginseng extracts and/or extracts powders with an 8% ginsenoside content a daily dosage of 400-800 mg is advised.
-Of extract powders with a 20% ginsenoside content 150-300 mg is advised as an optimal dosage.
+Of American Ginseng extracts and/or extracts powders with an 8% ginsenoside content a daily dosage of 400-800 mg is recommended.
+Of extract powders with a 20% ginsenoside content 150-300 mg isrecommended as an optimal dosage.

-For an optimal therapeutic effect of products for external use it is advised to add 6-9% concentrated American ginseng extract powder with 20% ginsenoside content.
+As optimal dosage of products for external use it is recommended to add 6-9% concentrated American ginseng extract powder with 20% ginsenoside content.

 For a cosmetic effect it is recommended to apply a minimum of 4-8 gram of American Ginseng extract powder (20% ginsenoside content) per kilo product.